 2. A PINE requests to access the PEGC for traffic relay to 5GS.

 3. The PEGC initiates PDU Session modification procedure with the PINE information sent to the SMF via NAS signalling.
 PINE information includes at least PINE ID.

-Editor’s Note: How does PEGC trigger PDU session modification request with PINE info is FFS.
+The criteria for triggering PDU Session modification request can be based on existing mechanism or implementation.